www.RogerWendell.com

 Executive Director Keegan Young

-Keegan Young and Roge J. Wendell Mt Morrison 1000 times cookie - 11-16-2022 Keegan Young started as the Colorado Mountain Club's Executive Director in September, 2018.
+Keegan Young and Roge J. Wendell Mt Morrison 1000 times cookie - 11-16-2022 Keegan Young was the Colorado Mountain Club's Executive Director from September, 2018 through October, 2023.
 Keegan succesfully navigated the club through some very difficult times - the pandemic, legal issues, the usual myriad financial problems associated with owning an old building, and doing it all during a questionable economy.

 There's no doubt that the club wouldn't have survived without Keegan's leadership and guidance - he certainly has our thanks!
 In this photo, as is Keegan's custom, he's celebrating a member's (me!) personal achievement!
 A few days earlier I completed my 1,000th climb up nearby Mount Morrison.
 Thank you, Keegan!